oroinc/documentation/backend/entities/acls.rst

             }
         }

-    When configuring the ACL using the YAML config format, you also have to set the controller to bind the ACL to using the ``bindings`` option:
+    When configuring the ACL using the YAML config format, you also have to set the controller to use the ``bindings`` option to bind the ACL:

     .. code-block:: yaml
        :caption: src/Acme/Bundle/DemoBundle/Resources/config/oro/acls.yml